 You'll start by making the enchilada sauce, which simply involves blending tinned tomatoes with some spices, sugar and a touch of vinegar!

-With the sauce set aside, you'll whip up the Quorn mince enchilada filling.
-First, you'll fry Quorn mince with paprika, chilli, garlic and peppers, then add a splash of water and reduce to ensure the mince is tender and drinks up all that flavour.
+You'll whip up the Quorn mince enchilada filling with the sauce set aside.
+First, you'll add Quorn mince with paprika, chilli, garlic and peppers to hot oil, then add a splash of water and reduce to ensure the mince is tender and drinks up all that flavour.

 After 20 minutes in the oven, the whole kitchen will smell incredible and your vegetarian enchiladas will be ready to serve.